PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 ## Prerequisites

 1) This script is intended to be used only **AFTER** you've gone through other calibration steps (namely Dennis's improved bed hold-down clips and having a more consistent bed surface).
-Do not run it unless you've made it that far in the [Calibration Roadmap](https://bit.ly/mpmdfaq) I've put together. **If you're having trouble accessing this document, your adblocker may be blocking link shorteners.**
+Do not run it unless you've made it that far in the [Calibration Roadmap](https://www.reddit.com/r/mpminidelta/comments/bzm1s2/updated_mpmd_calibration_guide_and_faq/) I've put together.

 2) You will need to be able to control your printer via USB.
 I use my Octopi (but not Octoprint) to run the script via terminal/command line (not to be confused with your print server terminal). <br/>
 E.G., I don't have a monitor plugged into my [Octopi](https://octoprint.org/download/), so I do all of this using [Putty](https://www.raspberrypi.org/documentation/remote-access/ssh/windows.md).
 I'm able to enter "octopi" instead of the IP address to connect, but YMMV.